How to Overclock the GPU for Games (2023 Update)

 However, once you noticed that your computer struggles to bring smoother games, you can try to lower the overclocking.
 Overall, incremental increase and regular testing of the system stability are two methods to ensure the CPU or GPU overclocking is within the limit.

-Although overclocking GPU can boost the in-game FPS, overclocking GPU is different from increasing FPS.
-Specifically, GPU overclocking is to adjust the GPU to work at a higher clock, while increasing FPS means to allocate more CPU and RAM resources for a game to render out more frames per second for smoother gameplay.
+Although overclocking GPU can boost the in-game FPS, overclocking GPU differs from increasing FPS.
+Specifically, GPU overclocking is to adjust the GPU to work at a higher clock, while increasing FPS means allocating more CPU and RAM resources for a game to render out more frames per second for smoother gameplay.

 Hence, increasing FPS can be safer than GPU overclocking.
 But if you had no idea how to boost FPS, automatically overclocking GPU is also feasible to increase the FPS.